punkish/punkish/entries/M/MA/MAD/Madrid-Mia/index.md

 js         : a-list
 ---

-A list of places I’ve been enjoying in Madrid.
+A list of crowdsourced[^1] places I’ve been enjoying in Madrid.

 <div id="map"></div>

+[^1]: a “crowd” of mostly TH, LL, and one or two others